deansher/morphics/README.md

 Parent charters can only be mated if they have the same top-level formation.

-For each data resource in the top-level formation's data resource spec:
+For each resource in the top-level formation's resource spec:
-* If a _random interpolation_ is known for that resource's spec, then apply it to the parent's values for that resource.
+ If a _mating interpolation_ is known for that resource's spec, then apply it to the two parents' values for that resource.
-* Otherwise, randomly choose one of the two parent data resources.

-For each subteam role:
-* If the parents' subteam charters for that role have the same top-level formation, then recurse to mate the two subteam charters.
-* Otherwise, randomly choose one of the two subteam charters.
+* Otherwise, randomly choose one of the two parents' values for that resource

+The mating interpolation for two subteam charters with the same top-level formation recursively applies this mating algorithm.
+If corresponding subteam charters have different top-level formations, one is chosen at random.